Trump, gun-control & more: Videos on the US election 2016

 Obama: A Retrospective

 Turning from the incoming to the outgoing, Obama: Eight Years of Power provides a fascinating and comprehensive look at the journey of the Obama administration.
-Examining some of the key political events of the last eight years including the introduction of Obamacare, ending the war in Afghanistan and battling a Republican dominated Congress, this programme provides a fantastic and far reaching insight into the scale of decision making and extraordinary pressure that faces the President of the United States.
+Examining some of the key political events of the last eight years including the introduction of Obamacare, ending the war in Afghanistan and battling a Republican dominated Congress, this program provides a fantastic and far reaching insight into the scale of decision making and extraordinary pressure that faces the President of the United States.

 The Presidency through History

-If you’re looking for a more historical angle on US politics, these two programmes can assist.
+If you’re looking for a more historical angle on US politics, these two programs can assist.
 The 1976 thriller All the President’s Men is a dramatization of the non-fiction book by journalists Carl Bernstein and Bob Woodward who made waves for their investigation of the Watergate scandal that would bring down the Nixon Presidency.
 This was a pivotal event in modern American politics, society and culture as the once impeccable office of President became mired in the muck of corruption and instilled considerable scepticism, once a rarity, into the American psyche.

 Before Nixon there was Johnson, best known for escalating the Vietnam War, LBJ was also a giant of social and economic reform.
 Responsible for a slew of civil rights legislation, Johnson used the office of President to cut deals, strike trades and build an alliance with Martin Luther King Jr. to bring the battle for Civil Rights to the front of American politics.
 The documentary What the Hell’s the Presidency For? demonstrates the considerable power wielded by the President to radically reshape the United States.